josedvm95/roastery-cropster/README.md

 This project is part of a Challenge consisting in modelling and implementing a small roasting facility.

+### Requirements
+1) The Schema "roasting_factory" must exist in a MySQL database
+2) Add the corresponding database authentication in src/main/resources/application.properties

 ### Task 1
 This is the ER diagram corresponding to the modeled database:
 ![ER Diagram](/doc/ER-diagram.png)